tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:15 am - 11:45 am: Toshihiro Suzuki will present on developing for the Apple TV.
+11:15 am - 11:45 am: Rebouh Aymen will present 'Make Your App Content Searchable in Your Device with Core Spotlight'

-11:45 am - 12:15 pm: Laura Eck will present on "The Not So Rational Programmer" 12:15 pm - 1:00 pm: Discussion
+11:45 am - 12:15 pm: Michael J Petrie will present "What I've learnt from building a Generative Music and Audio Engine"

+12:15 pm - 1:00 pm: Discussion

 ---

-# April 2016 Tokyo iOS Meetup
+# May 2016 Tokyo iOS Meetup

 ---